|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

-6) Existence of a spacial distribution of potential energy composed of orthogonal electric, magnetic and gravitational vector field components;
+6) Existence of a spacial distribution of field energy composed of orthogonal electric, magnetic and gravitational vector field components;

-12) Existence of vector linear momentum which is the net linear motion of an object's energy in the observer's frame of reference;
+14) Existence of vector linear momentum which is the net linear motion of an object's energy in the center of momentum frame of reference;

-16) Einsteins relativity equations relating position, time,,energy, momentum and speed of light;
+17) Einsteins special relativity equations relating position, time,,energy, momentum and speed of light;

 These physical laws have been succesfully applied to explanation and/or solution of a wide range of practical scientific and engineering problems.

 IMPLICATIONS OF THE BASIC PHYSICAL LAWS ON ENERGY AND MATTER: